+ALL registrations received are subject to the cancellation policy.
 Cancellation requests must be in writing and faxed to (562) 430-5607.
 Please call as soon as you fax your request to verify receipt at (562) 430-3136.
-ALL registrations submitted are subject to the cancellation policy.
 There is no refund for no-shows.

 A colleague may substitute for you to avoid cancellation penalties.